 Entry Requirement S4 → S5 This course is not available to S5.
-Entry Requirement S5 → S6 NPA photography at level 5 or two from Higher Art & Design, Higher English and Higher Media.
+Entry Requirement S5 → S6 NPA photography at level 5 or two from Higher Art & Design, Higher English and Higher Media or after discussion with CL on skills level.

 Progression Route Higher Photography can lead to the study of photography at college or University and employment or study in the Creative Industries.
-Photography skills will benefit future visual presentation tasks and report illustration in all aspects of study and employment.
+Photography skills will benefit future visual presentation tasks and report illustration in all aspects of study and employment. ------------------- ---

-The Higher course assessment takes the form of a personal project (100 marks) and a written exam (30 marks).
+Course Format The Higher course assessment takes the form of a personal project (100 marks) and a written exam (30 marks).
 Candidates will develop and build on their practical photographic skills, working with studio lighting and DSLR cameras and other advanced photography equipment.
 They will learn how to understand and appreciate photography as a medium and analyse the work of photographers.
-The scale and scope of the final project will be the candidate's personal choice and their proposal will be agreed between candidate and teacher, based on their skills, abilities and interests.
+The scale and scope of the final project will be the candidate's personal choice and their proposal will be agreed between candidate and teacher, based on their skills, abilities and interests. --------------- --

-The course is a significant 'step up' from the NPA in terms of the ability and understanding required to gain a good grade.
+The course is not a 'beginners' course and requires an advanced level of photography skills and understanding.
+Pupils will use a variety of cameras and photographic equipment on the course.
+It is significant 'step up' from the NPA in terms of the ability and understanding required to gain a good grade.
 It requires a high degree or self-motivation and independent learning and would suit pupils who have a strong interest in photography.
 The Course has an integrated approach to learning.
 It includes experiential learning activities which are underpinned by knowledge and understanding of photography.

 All pupils will follow the same initial course, furthering technical and creative photographic skills, and developing skills of analysis and understanding.
-By October pupils will review their progress and propose their own final project in discussion with their teacher.
+By October / November pupils will review their progress and propose their own final project in discussion with their teacher.

 The final project will take their proposal to completion, studying the work of influential selected photographers, planning shoots, explaining their decisions and outcomes to produce a series of final prints.
+Please note - the prints will need to be developed out of school a there is no facility in school to produce photographic prints.
 The final photographic prints will be printed and submitted along with the project to the SQA for assessment in April.
-There will also be a written exam as part of the SQA exam diet in May.
+There will also be a one hour written exam as part of the SQA exam diet in May.